 Moving to Shanghai

-By some measures the largest city in the world, Shanghai welcomes the world from its position on the estuary of the Yangtze River, and boasts the largest port in the world.
+By some measures the largest city in the world, Shanghai welcomes the world from its position on the estuary of the Yangtze River, and boasts one of the largest ports in the world.

 While Beijing and Hong Kong are perhaps more likely to capture the imaginations of those looking to move to China, Shanghai has functioned as a gateway for commerce between the East and the West for more than a century.

-The city continues to be the gateway to China's vast economy and is country's leading financial centre.
-Its willingness to attract international business and its adaptive spirit mean that the city’s foreign population continues to grow steadily.
+The city continues to be the gateway to China's vast economy and is the country's leading financial centre.
+Its willingness to attract international business and its adaptive spirit mean that Shanghai’s foreign population continues to grow steadily.
 Among them are some of the best and brightest in fields such as finance, biomedicine, high-tech industries and education.

 Expats moving to Shanghai become part of this skilled workforce, often joining one of the many international companies that continue to open branches in a city on the cutting edge of global economics.

-For decades, the city has grown upwards and sprawled outwards, with glass, concrete and steel sprouting up between ancient temples, forest parks and traditional neighbourhoods nestling distinctly Western-looking areas.
+For decades, Shanghai has grown upwards and sprawled outwards, with glass, concrete and steel sprouting up between ancient temples, forest parks and traditional neighbourhoods nestling distinctly Western-looking areas.

 The city’s uniquely Chinese cosmopolitanism has, however, contributed to a glamorous character defined by vast magnitudes, spectacle and colour.